xfangfang/PPPwn_cpp/README.md

 - `-s1` `--stage1`: the path to the stage1 payload (default: `stage1/stage1.bin`)
 - `-s2` `--stage2`: the path to the stage2 payload (default: `stage2/stage2.bin`)
 - `-t` `--timeout`: the timeout in seconds for ps4 response, 0 means always wait (default: `0`)
+- `-wap` `--wait-after-pin`: the waiting time in seconds after first round CPU pinning (default: `1`)
 - `-a` `--auto-retry`: automatically retry when fails or timeout
 - `-nw` `--no-wait-padi`: don't wait one more [PADI](https://en.wikipedia.org/wiki/Point-to-Point_Protocol_over_Ethernet#Client_to_server:_Initiation_(PADI)) before starting the exploit

 Supplement:

 1. For `--timeout`, `PADI` is not included, which allows you to start `pppwn_cpp` before the ps4 is launched.
-2. For `--no-wait-padi`, by default, `pppwn_cpp` will wait for two `PADI` request, according to [PPPwn/pull/48](https://github.com/TheOfficialFloW/PPPwn/pull/48) this helps to improve stability.
+2. For `--no-wait-padi`, by default, `pppwn_cpp` will wait for two `PADI` request, according to [TheOfficialFloW/PPPwn/pull/48](https://github.com/TheOfficialFloW/PPPwn/pull/48) this helps to improve stability.
 You can turn off this feature with this parameter if you don't need it.
+3. For `--wait-after-pin`, according to [SiSTR0/PPPwn/pull/1](https://github.com/SiSTR0/PPPwn/pull/1) set this parameter to `20` helps to improve stability (not work for me).

 # Development